The IRE Research Desk can save journalists valuable time and provide a reliable foundation of information for enterprise and watchdog stories.

 Services start at $25 per hour for small news organizations.
 Rates increase in relation to the complexity of work and size of the newsroom.
 Long-term contracts and retainer services are available.

 News clients of the IRE Research Desk include Reuters, Gray Television, Education Week, Freelance Investigative Reporters and Editors (FIRE), the Midwest Center for Investigative Reporting, Reveal from The Center for Investigative Reporting and The Marshall Project.

 Lauren Grandestaff is the Director of Programming and the Eugene S. Pulliam research director for IRE.
 She coordinates sessions and speakers for IRE's events including our two national conference.
-Lauren also coordinates the collection, indexing and archiving of research materials within the IRE Resource Center that now includes more than 25,000 investigative stories and over 5,000 reporter tipsheets.
+Lauren also coordinates the collection, indexing and archiving of research materials within the IRE Resource Center.
 In her role, she assists members in research and backgrounding.
 Lauren also coordinates the processing of the entries in the two annual IRE awards programs.
 Before joining IRE, she worked at both the Missouri School of Journalism library and the Columbia Missourian library.
-She earned a bachelor’s degree in sociology and a master’s degree in library science from the University of Missouri.
+She earned a bachelor’s degree in sociology with an emphasis on queer theory and social inequalities and a master’s degree in library science with an emphasis on the inequalities surrounding access to information from the University of Missouri.